Patater/modern-cmake/chapters/intro/running.md

 ## Picking a compiler

 Selecting a compiler must be done on the first run in an empty directory.
-It's not CMake syntax per-say, but you might not be familiar with it.
+It's not CMake syntax per se, but you might not be familiar with it.
 To pick Clang:

 {% term %}
 ~/package/build $ CC=clang CXX=clang++ cmake ..